Baidyanath Sariwadi Bati

 Abhrak bhasma

-• Drug that provides nutrition to the body for physical and mental growth.
+• Drugs that improve nutrition of the body for optimal physical and mental functioning.

 Lauh bhasma

-• Substances which aid blood formation and help in the treatment of anaemia.
+• Substances that induces the formation of haemoglobin and RBCs and are used for the treatment of anaemia.

 • A medicine or an agent which destroyes or suppresses the growth of bacteria.